amplience/dc-extension-media-gallery/README.md

 ![Context Menu](media/context-menu.png)

-Context menu with all possible action can be opened when right clicking on a specific media item, on the top left icon, or anywhere else on the interface, as well as using the "m" keyboard shortcut.
+Context menu with all possible action can be opened when right clicking on a specific media item, on the top left icon, or anywhere else on the interface, as well as using the `m` keyboard shortcut.

 ### Notifications